 i.
 Why the stakeholder is considered: PepsiCo is seeing increasing interest from national governments and supra-national agencies in the impact of deforestation and in setting regulations to increase transparency and reduce the environmental and social impacts of deforestation around the world.
 We have also seen an increase in international cooperation, which is highlighted by UN Conference of the Parties (COP)-17 and the Rio+20 Conferences that led to the REDD+ program enhancement, the U.S. Lacey Act and the European Union Timber regulations.
-PepsiCo stays informed of current and emerging regulatory risks for compliance purposes and also looks to collaborate with regulators and governments to build capacity for the sustainable production of commodities such as palm oil while maintaining availability and quality. ii.
-Method of engagement: PepsiCo continues to work with the RSPO and other trade associations, governments, civil society, and other critical stakeholders to help bring about positive change and improvements in the operation, regulation and governance of the palm oil industry.
+PepsiCo stays informed of current and emerging regulatory risks for compliance purposes and also looks to collaborate with regulators and governments to build capacity for the sustainable production of commodities such as palm oil while maintaining availability and quality.

+ii.
+Engagement method: PepsiCo continues to work with the RSPO and other trade associations, governments, civil society, and other critical stakeholders to help bring about positive change and improvements in the operation, regulation and governance of the palm oil industry.
 As the largest buyer of palm oil in Mexico, PepsiCo has published a detailed analysis of land tenure risks and impacts and is now carrying out training on High Conservation Values (HCV) and High Carbon Stock assessments, as well as separate capacity-building programs with the national association of palm oil mills and producers, smallholders and the federal government.
-Additionally, PepsiCo is a founding member of the Coalition for Sustainable Livelihoods (CSL) which aims to create sustainable commodity value chains (including palm oil) in North Sumatra and Aceh.
-This includes supporting in a workshop that brought together more than 130 representatives from across government, private sector, financial institutions and civil society.
-Among other outcomes, participants agreed on the need to strengthen farmer livelihoods, build solutions with government and develop impact programs that can achieve scale.
+A recent example of engagement with regulators occurred in 2020 through a program to protect the rights of children living on oil palm plantations.
+PepsiCo, together with other major companies, are working in collaboration with Business for Social Responsibility (BSR) to deliver the program.
+More than 190 people, including senior government, private sector and union representatives alongside plantation and mill companies, civil society and industry organizations, participated in four workshops held in 2020 for suppliers to improve working conditions and livelihoods of plantation workers.